Activity Risk Assessment Checklist

 |9.
 What is the name of the GC Safety Manager / Superintendent who reviewed this Activity Risk Assessment?||Text Answer|

-Why is activity risk assessment important?
+Why is construction risk assessment important?

 According to the Occupational Safety and Health Administration (OSHA), one of the main causes of workplace injuries, illnesses, and incidents is “the failure to identify or recognize hazards that are present, or that could have been anticipated.”